Theatre

 THTR 129 (DES 129, WGSS 129) History of Fashion and Style 4 Credits

-Dress and culture in the Western Hemisphere from pre-history to today.
+Global trends in dress and culture from pre-history to today.
 The evolution of silhouette, garment forms and technology.
 The relationship of fashion to politics, art and behavior.
 Cultural and environmental influences on human adornment.

 THTR 130 Drafting For The Theatre 4 Credits